Track mileage automatically

 The standard mileage rate method uses a set IRS rate you can apply to calculate tax deductions per business mile driven.
 This method is more straightforward than working out actual expenses, as the rate covers all expenses of owning and running your vehicle for business purposes.

-With the 2024 IRS mileage rate, you can claim $0.67 per mile for business-related driving.
-The IRS mileage rate for 2023 is $0.655 per mile, applicable from January 1, 2023, until December 31, 2023.
+With the 2025 IRS mileage rate, you can claim $0.70 per mile for business-related driving.
+The IRS mileage rate for 2024 is $0.67 per mile, applicable from January 1, 2024, until December 31, 2024.

 When you opt for the standard mileage rate method, you can deduct an amount per mile driven, along with tolls and parking fees incurred for business purposes.
-Commuting is generally non-deductible, but read on for details.
+Commuting is generally non-deductible but read on for details.

 Qualifying for the standard mileage rate method

 To qualify for the IRS standard mileage rate method, you must own or lease the car(s) you drive for business.
-Depending whether you do one or the other, there are different criteria for eligibility.
+Depending on whether you do one or the other, there are different criteria for eligibility.

 You own the car